The Difference Between Apron and Belt Feeders

 When to choose an apron feeder vs a belt feeder

-Apron Feeder Belt Feeder
+Apron feeder Belt Feeder

 • Best for large lump material and heavy loads